gutnikov/dust-components/README.md

 module.exports = Button;
 ```

-After we imported and registered it (see *how to setup* section) we can rewrite original template as follows:
+Now we can rewrite original template as follows:

 ```html
 <div>